 And he began and wouldn’t shut up.
 He told me everything and I mean everything.
 I got off the desk and sat in the other chair.
-He told me realized his life was over and had to escape.
+He told me with the rape conviction and more trials coming, he realized his life was over and had to escape.

 “Well, the only chance you have for any kind of leniency is to explain all this in a statement.
-If you don’t get your voice heard, you’ll just be a cool-blooded killer.
+If you don’t get your voice heard, you’ll just be like a cool-blooded killer.
 An attempted murderer,” I said.
 “You know they won’t let you speak up in court.
-The prosecution will really get you if you take the stand.”
+The prosecution will really tear you apart if you take the stand.”

 “Yeah, I know,” he said.
 “Yeah, I’ll make a statement.”

 Now, technically, Crebbs was still under the auspices of Gary the attorney.
-In some locales, this might shed a darkness over any statement Crebb’s might give.
+In some locales, this might shed a darkness over any statement Crebbs might give.
 But, on the other hand, he could waive his rights at any time, and offer a statement.
 So I went with that angle.
 Worse came to worse?
-They would just outlaw the statement.
+They would just outlaw/dismiss the statement.

-And so I began.
+And so I began the statement process with Crebbs yet again.
 I got a standard confession form with the Miranda warnings on the top, and I began collecting a confession from Crebbs.
 We went line by line.
 When it was done, I told him, “good luck,” and handed Tracker the confession.
-It had various details like, who the getaway driver was supposed to be.
-He'd make a second shiv too from the same bicyle parts.He told us where that was.
-And so, to my memory that was like the 23rd or so confession I had collected from Martin Crebb’s.
+It had various details like who the getaway driver was supposed to be.
+And so, to my memory that was like the 23rd or so confession I had collected from Martin Crebbs.
 The last one, I had hoped.
 But oh, no. No.

 “So, he confessed,” Sleeve said.